RussOakham/wanderlust-recipes/README.md

       - Type in repository name you wish to deploy.
       - Choose correct repository from search results.
       - Select "Connect"

       ![Connect GitHub Repo](assets/images/heroku-connect-github-repo.PNG)

     - Manual Deployment:
-      - Choose the correct branch you wish to deploy from the dorp down.
+      - Choose the correct branch you wish to deploy from the drop down.
       - Select "Deploy Branch"
       - Heroku will return "Your App has successfully deployed".
-If this shows an error, troublshooting will be needed.
+If this shows an error, troubleshooting will be needed.

       ![Deploy Branch](assets/images/heroku-deploy-branch.PNG)